Title: A Watcher's Word

 She pulled a short hunting knife out of her backpack.
 “Yes you can, Mr Giles.
 Go to the main Council building and wait for me.
 Go and explain everything to Buffy.”

 “I know, but Buffy would be very upset with me if I let anything happen to you.
 Go to the Council.
 Don't use the main elevator – here are the spare keys for the service stairs.”

 The sides of the narrow alley loomed up over him and seemed to hide the sky.
-The few doors and windows wore steel shutters.
-The atmosphere oppressed him, panicked him with an irrational claustrophobia he’d never experienced before.
+The few doors and windows wore steel shutters and the atmosphere oppressed him, filling him with an irrational claustrophobia he’d never experienced before.
 He stood as panic and indecision mixed with chivalry and a lifetime of decency.
-Everything was happening too quickly: the attacks on the Slayers, his search for the Seal of Gethsemane, and now Ariela the Slayer bossing him around like Buffy used to
+Everything was happening too quickly: the attacks on the Slayers, his search for the Seal of Gethsemane, and now Ariela the Slayer bossing him around just like Buffy used to